sipeed/sipeed_wiki/docs/hardware/en/logic_analyzer/combo8/use_fouruart_function.md

       - Release docs
 ---

-SLogic Combo8 has 4 independent high-speed serial port functionalities.
+SLogic Combo 8 has 4 independent high-speed serial port functionalities.
 The first two ports based on UART can achieve a super-high speed baud rate of up to 20Mbps simultaneously, while the latter two ports can reach up to 1Mbps through IO simulation.
 It is highly suitable for scenarios such as batch programming and production testing.

 ## Enable Serial Module Functionality